 - Bake.
 Line the baking sheets with the chilled balls – a few inches apart (sprinkles/sugar up).
 Bake for 12-13 minutes until lightly browned around the edges and just set.
 Remove from the oven and allow to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

-Storage: Cookies stay fresh in an airtight container at room temperature for up to 1 week.
+Storage: Cookies stay fresh in an airtight container at room temperature for 5 days.

 Make Ahead: You can make the cookie dough, roll into balls as directed and chill it in the refrigerator for up to 3 days.